-My clients tell me they value my down to earth attitude, my open mindedness, my compassion, knowledge and expertise.
+My clients tell me they value my down to earth attitude, my open mindedness, my compassion, knowledge and specialist training.
 I do not believe I am an expert who can tell you what to do though.
 I am a trained professional who can walk alongside you and use my skills to help you work out the issues that matter to you.

 Where can counselling take place?